Noaemien/mindhive/Personal/Reading/Daily Papers/Notes/Daily Paper - 2024 12 06.md

 {Video comparison of mesh vs 3dgs}

 What are 3D Gaussians ?

+3D gaussians defined by the following properties:
+- A mean $\mu = (x, y, z)$ or "position"
+- A covariance $\Sigma$
+- Opacity $\alpha$
+- Spherical Harmonics coefficients that represent r, g, b channels.

+{Video demonstrating 3D Gaussian properties}

-3D gaussians are a probabilistic function defined by a 3D covariance matrix $\Upsigma$:
+3D Gaussians are a probabilistic function defined by a 3D covariance matrix $\Upsigma$:
 $$G(x) = e^{\frac{-1}{2}(x)^{T}\Upsigma^{-1}(x)}$$
-Although they are hard to visualize, 3D gaussians can be imagined as an ellipsoid analogous to $\Sigma$.
+Although they can be hard to visualize, 3D gaussians can be imagined as an ellipsoid analogous to $\Sigma$.
 For this reason we can describe $\Sigma$ as:
 $$\Upsigma = RSS^{T}R^{T}$$
 $$\text{with } S = \begin{bmatrix}